 The program consists of intensive Indonesian language tuition incorporating language classes, cultural classes, and fieldtrips.
-Students may take either a single three-week course, or two consecutive three-week courses to create a six-week program of study.
+Students may take either a single three-week course, or two consecutive three-week courses to create a six-week program of study (January-February only).

-ACICIS runs five three-week ILSC sessions each year, scheduled to accommodate both southern hemisphere (Australian) and northern hemisphere (European and North American) university vacation periods.
+ACICIS runs three three-week ILSC sessions each year, scheduled to accommodate both southern hemisphere (Australian) and northern hemisphere (European and North American) university vacation periods.

 N.B.
 Students may also undertake the ILSC prior to, or immediately after, an ACICIS semester program or professional practicum program in order to prepare, or to augment their Indonesian language learning.

 Exhilarating, enjoyable and enlightening – ILSC is a must-do for every Australian student after the true authenthic Indonesia experience.ACICIS Past Participant

 ACICIS’ programs in Indonesia operate under the direction of the ACICIS Resident Director.

 In addition, the ILSC Development Officer (DO) is assigned to oversee all aspects of the program – including program development, delivery, and evaluation – and will serve as ACICIS’ primary liaison officer in Salatiga for the duration of the ILSC.
 The DO and an assigned ACICIS Program Assistant (PA) will provide comprehensive in-country pastoral support services for students during their time in Indonesia.

 All academic components of the program undertaken by students at Satya Wacana University in Salatiga are supervised and assessed by academic staff from UKSW’s Language Training Centre (LTC).